 Remember that as the overall cost is divided by the number of tenants involved, more tenants means less cost per person.

-Q: How long does the right to manage process take?
+Q: How long does the RTM process take?

 A: Unfortunately, there are no hard and fast answers to this one.
 If everything runs smoothly, then it could take as little as four months for you to gain the right to manage after the company is created.